SHOWS AND TICKETS

 Roe v.
-Wade—the landmark 1973 case that legalized abortion is still fiercely debated, over 40 years later.
-In her newest play, acclaimed writer Lisa Loomer cuts through the headlines and rhetoric to reveal the divergent personal journeys of lawyer Sarah Weddington and plaintiff Norma McCorvey ("Jane Roe") in the years following the fateful decision.
-In turns shocking, humorous, and poignant, Roe reflects the polarization in America today while illuminating the heart and passion each person has for their cause.
+Wade — the landmark 1973 case that legalized abortion is still fiercely debated more than 40 years later.
+In this play, acclaimed writer Lisa Loomer cuts through the headlines and rhetoric to reveal the divergent personal journeys of lawyer Sarah Weddington and plaintiff Norma McCorvey ("Jane Roe") in the years following the fateful decision.
+In turns shocking, humorous, and poignant, Roe reflects the polarization in America today while illuminating the heart and passion that different people have for their causes.

 Sharon is practical, from Iowa.
 Robyn is a Bronx-born vegan.
 Both are "bad-ass" women in their 50s dealing with isolation, aging and identity.
 They remind us that second chances are possible and transformation can grow beneath peals of uproarious laughter.